-You can turn off this feature and stop Windows from storing your settings, files, and configuration data from the Windows settings app.
-You can also delete the sync and backup data Windows has stored in the settings app.
+You can turn off this feature and stop Windows from storing your settings, files, and configuration data from the Windows settings.
+You can delete the data that has been backed up previously to your Microsoft account, by visiting your Microsoft Account Devices page.